MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 <div class="clearfix"></div>
 ## The Challenge

-**For students**: Learning new skills and create original portfolio pieces are daunting and time-consuming tasks.
-Especially for motion designers who have to rely heavily on their portfolio to find a job.
-Educational content around the motion design field has boomed in the last 5 years.

-**For the business**: In order to compete and grow in this highly competitive landscape, Mograph Mentor needed to **depart from a side-project and become a legitimate company** capable of attracting new audiences.
-By creating a new website and brand identity, the business will gain visibility, legitimacy and get the foundations needed to apply its business strategy.
+As I delved deeper into the heart of Mograph Mentor's operations, two significant challenges came up:

+*Overcoming legacy limitations*: The existing website, though functional, was a rudimentary tool that lacked the robustness and versatility required to accommodate our ambitious growth plans.
+The bare-bone capabilities it offered were quickly becoming bottlenecks.
+It became evident that this solution would be insufficient; a ground-up rebuild was needed.

+*Navigating a competitive landscape*: The motion design industry is expansive and fiercely competitive.
+To truly distinguish Mograph Mentor amidst a sea of competitors, it was key to gain a holistic understanding of our target audience.
+Their aspirations, challenges, and motivations needed to be at the core of our redesigned brand identity and website.
+Additionally, immersing myself in the intricate world of motion design was crucial.
+It wasn't just about aesthetics or functionality; it was about creating a platform that resonated with both seasoned professionals and budding artists.
+Addressing these challenges wasn't just about design and development; it was a deep dive into strategy, understanding our stakeholders, and leveraging the very essence of what motion design represented.

 ## Final Product

 ### New Website for Mograph Mentor

-Mograph Mentor needed a new brand identity and website capable of **supporting the business growth and to compete in a niche industry** becoming more and more crowded.
-I designed, tested, and launched a new brand and fully functional website to market Mograph Mentor’s business and increase brand awareness across the industry.
+I designed, tested, and launched a new brand identity and fully functional website to market Mograph Mentor’s business and increase brand awareness across the industry.

 Visit the final [Mograph Mentor website](https://www.mographmentor.com "Mograph Mentor Website"){:target="_blank"}